gysagsohn/my-portfolio-v2/README.md

 # Gy Sohn – Portfolio Website (v2)

 Welcome to the version 2 of my personal developer portfolio website.
 This project is a ground-up rebuild focused on improving visual design, interactivity, and showcasing my growth as a full-stack developer.
+This site is a fully client-rendered React SPA using React Router, modular components, and a global theme layer built in CSS.

 ## Live Site
 You can visit the live version of this portfolio at